-If you're anything like us, one of your New Year's Resolutions is to cook more.
+If you're anything like me, one of your New Year's Resolutions is to cook more.

-Since we're cooking virgins, we went to a friend who is a phenomenal cook to ask for a recommendation for the staple of every great kitchen: Extra Virgin Olive Oil.
+Since cooking isn’t exactly my strong suit, I went to a friend who is a phenomenal cook to ask for a recommendation for the staple of every great kitchen: Extra Virgin Olive Oil.

-She went in her pantry and pulled out the gorgeously packaged Manni Extra Virgin Olive Oil, citing Thomas Keller as one of Manni's other fans.
-Sure enough, when we drizzled it over our pasta we were floored.
-And when we went on the internet to do further research, she was right.
-Keller swears by it, and who are we to argue?
+She went into her pantry and pulled out the gorgeously packaged Manni Extra Virgin Olive Oil, citing Thomas Keller as one of Manni's other fans.
+Sure enough, when I drizzled it over my pasta I was floored.
+And when I went online to do further research, she was right.
+Keller and other Michelin-starred chefs swear by it, and who am I to argue?

-Could Armando Manni's olive oil be the most expensive in the world?
-At around $70 for a small bottle, quite possibly.
-Manni uses rare olives from age-old Tuscan trees, and there is a limited production of 2,500 liters per year.
-Just like our friend and Mr. Keller, food critics and chefs adore it, and it developed quite a cult following when it was only available for purchase from Italy.
-A year or so ago the product came Stateside.
-It's still a bit tough to find, but we found it - and the truffle version! - at Amazon.com.
-Details are below.
+Manni uses rare olives from age-old Tuscan trees, and there is a limited production.
+Just like my friend and Mr. Keller, food critics and chefs adore it, and it developed quite a cult following when it was only available for purchase from Italy.
+Now it’s available stateside for about $79 for two bottles.

-Oh, and another small point: Extra Virgin Olive Oil is not for cooking, folks.
+Oh, and another small point: Extra Virgin Olive Oil is not for cooking (who knew?).
 It doesn't heat well.
 It's only for finishing - and with Manni's delectable potion you only need a dabble of it, thereby making it well worth its weight in gold.

-PS - We love this as a housewarming or hostess gift idea too.
+PS - I love this as a housewarming or hostess gift idea too.
 The packaging is beautiful.